 So whether it’s icy-cold with snow on the ground, or damp and foggy, it’s important to think about how we continue to exercise safely.
 For me personally, cold weather can definitely aggravate my asthma symptoms and make it much harder to breathe.
 Sometimes I have to opt to run indoors until the temperature increases.

 In saying this however, I definitely prefer getting outside as opposed to being stuck within the boring four walls of the gym.
 So, here are some ways I’ve managed to handle my asthma symptoms, while still being able to enjoy exercising outdoors.

-- If necessary, use your reliever inhaler before a run.
+3. If you have been prescribed one by your doctor or healthcare team, use your reliever when necessary.
 I take mine 15-minutes before I leave the house to help open up my airways.